railsgirls/guides.railsgirls.com/_posts/2017-08-13-shoulda-matchers.markdown

 __COACH__: Talk about TDD, and how we start adding features to our app by testing it first.

-Another feature that we can create to our app, is that we can say to our app to always have a name to ideas.
-How we could do that?
-Let's say that we want our idea to always have a name.
+Another feature we can add to our app is to make ideas always named.
+How could we do that?
+Lets get started saying ideas should always have a name.

 Let's begin by creating a test for it.
 We can do that by adding the following lines to our `spec/lib/idea_spec.rb`: